 It's been said, "Life is like fighting a gorilla.
 You don't rest when you get tired.
 You rest when the gorilla gets tired."
-The waters of life don't always flow gently - at times they roar with trouble.
+The waters of life don't always flow gently.
+At times they roar with trouble.
 All you can do is hang on!

-When people tell me they don't want to go whitewater rafting because they can't swim I tell them it doesn't matter anyway.
+In fact, when people tell me they don't want to go whitewater rafting because they can't swim I tell them it doesn't matter anyway.
 Nobody swims in a raging river.